The Essential Guide to Yarn Weight

 All yarns manufactured from Bernat, Caron, Lily Yarns, Lion Brand, Love Crafts, Patons and Red Heart are assigned a weight category and have the coordinating weight icon printed on the label.

 These brands are yarn members of the Craft Yarn Council and have therefore adopted these guidelines.
-However, that is not the case for every yarn you may come across.
-Many yarns available in parts of Europe use different terminology to categorize weight.
+However, that isn’t the case for every yarn you come across.
+Many yarns available in parts of Europe use different terminology altogether.
+If you come across any of these yarns you probably found yourself googling, what yarn weight is aran?
+Or, what yarn weight is DK?
+Or, what yarn weight is 4 ply?
+We’ll get to that in just a bit, but first…

-Just like you would refer to a Thesaurus for a list of words that mean the same thing, refer to this yarn weight chart when you hear a weight term you’re less familiar with.
+Outside of Craft Yarn Council yarn weight standards, the terms used are based on region.
+Just as you would refer to a Thesaurus for a list of words that mean the same thing, refer to this yarn weight chart when you hear a weight term you’re less familiar with.

 |Craft Yarn Council||US Term||UK Term||AUS Term|